Understanding the index theorems with massive fermions: Introduction

 The key to describe the index theorems without chiral symmetry is the so-called domain-wall fermion \cite{Jackiw:1975fn, Callan:1984sa, Kaplan:1992bt}.
 The domain-wall fermion is a massive fermion with a mass term flipping its sign at some codimension-one submanifold.
 Inside bulk, or regions far from the wall, the fermion is gapped or massive, while a massless edge mode appears localized at the domain-wall.
 The domain-wall fermion provides a good model for a topological insulator surrounded by a normal insulator.
 We can regard the negative mass (compared to that of regulator) regions as a topological matter and the positive ones as in the normal phase.

 In Ref.~\citen{Fukaya:2017tsq}, we perturbatively showed that the $\eta$ invariant of a massive domain-wall fermion Dirac operator on a flat four-dimensional Euclidean manifold coincides with the APS index on a ``half'' of the same manifold or the negative mass region with the APS boundary condition assigned to the location of the domain-wall.
 After Ref.~\citen{Fukaya:2017tsq}, three mathematicians joined our collaboration and we achieved a mathematical proof \cite{Fukaya:2019qlf} that the equality is mathematically justified: for any APS index on a general Riemannian manifold with boundary, there exists a domain-wall Dirac operator on an extended manifold attaching ``outside'' of the original one, whose $\eta$ invariant is equal to the original APS index.
-Our massive formulation is so physicist-friendly that application to lattice gauge theory is straightforward \cite{Fukaya:2019myi}.
+Our massive formulation is so physicist-friendly that application to lattice gauge theory is straightforward \cite{Fukaya:2019myi} (see Ref.~\citen{Onogi:2021slv} for a relation to the Berry phase).
 Recently we extended our work to the mod-two APS index\cite{Fukaya:2020tjk}, which is defined on odd-dimensional manifolds.

 Our work has a tight connection to the anomaly inflow\cite{Callan:1984sa, Witten:2015aba}, or anomaly matching \cite{tHooft:1979rat} between bulk and edge \cite{Hatsugai} fermions, which attracts a significant attention in particle physics \cite{Kurkov:2018pjw,Tachikawa:2018njr,Vassilevich:2018aqu,Garcia-Etxebarria:2018ajm,Yonekura:2019vyz,Hsieh:2020jpj,Hamada:2020mug} and condensed matter physics \cite{Gromov:2015fda,Metlitski:2015yqa,Seiberg:2016rsg,Tachikawa:2016xvs,Freed:2016rqq,Yu:2017uqt,Hasebe:2016tjg,Yonekura:2018ufj,Yao:2019ggu}.
 As will be shown below, the roles of bulk and edge modes are manifest in our massive reformulation and we can intuitively understand how their anomaly is canceled, in contrast to the case with the APS boundary condition, which does not allow any edge-localized modes to exist.